Status Quo (band): 2014–present: Aquostic, Parfitt's death and Backbone

 In January 2014, Wychwood Brewery announced they would be releasing a Status Quo brand of beer, named after their 1972 album Piledriver, exclusively in JD Wetherspoon pubs across the UK in February, before going on general sale in April.
-March 2014 saw the second 'Frantic Four' reunion tour featuring Rossi and Parfitt with original members Lancaster and Coghlan with their last gig being at The O2 in Dublin, which was filmed for DVD release.
+March 2014 saw the second 'Frantic Four' reunion tour featuring Rossi and Parfitt with original members Lancaster and Coghlan with their last gig being at The O2 in Dublin, which was recorded and filmed for album and DVD release, both titled The Frantic Four's Final Fling.
 Rossi indicated that this would be the last reunion tour of the 'Frantic Four' line-up.
 On 8 March 2014, Rossi and Parfitt appeared on ITV show Ant & Dec's Saturday Night Takeaway performing "Rockin' All Over the World" with McBusted.

 In August 2014, it was reported that founding keyboardist Jess Jaworski had died.
 In October 2014, Parfitt and Rossi appeared on BBC's The One Show, performing an acoustic version of "Pictures of Matchstick Men".
-In May 2015, the twosome appeared on BBC's Later... with Jools Holland, to talk about their Aquostic – Stripped Bare album.
-On 9 May 2015, they performed "In the Army Now" at the VE Day 70: A Party to Remember.

-On 22 October 2014 the band launched the Aquostic album with a 90-minute performance at London's Roundhouse, with the concert recorded and broadcast live by BBC Radio 2 as part of their In Concert series.
+On 22 October 2014, the band launched their Aquostic – Stripped Bare album with a 90-minute performance at London's Roundhouse, with the concert recorded and broadcast live by BBC Radio 2 as part of their In Concert series.
+A live album and DVD of the concert, both titled Aquostic – Live at the Roundhouse, were issued in 2015.
 Footage from the concert was later used, interspersed with interviews with Rossi and Parfitt, in BBC Four's Status Quo: Live and Acoustic, in January 2017.
-A live album and DVD of the concert, both titled Aquostic – Live at the Roundhouse, were issued in 2015.

-On 5 June 2015 Status Quo were the headline act at Palmerston Park in Dumfries, at the stadium of Queen of the South and were supported by Reef and Big Country, in the first ever live concert at the venue.
+On 9 May 2015, the band performed "In the Army Now" at the VE Day 70: A Party to Remember.
+On 5 June that year, Status Quo were the headline act at Palmerston Park in Dumfries, at the stadium of Queen of the South and were supported by Reef and Big Country, in the first ever live concert at the venue.

 On 1 February 2016, it was announced that Status Quo, in addition to the spring and summer dates already scheduled, would tour Europe starting in October.
 The final dates would take place in the UK towards the end of the year, after which the group would retire from playing 'electric' tours.
 The 'Last of The Electrics' tour was subsequently extended into 2017, with additional concerts outside the UK.

-In September 2016 the band performed, in Aquostic line-up, at BBC Radio 2's Live in Hyde Park from Hyde Park, London for the second time.

-The band's next album Aquostic II – That's a Fact! was released on 21 October 2016.
+The band performed in Aquostic line-up at BBC Radio 2's Live in Hyde Park, in September 2016.
+Their next album Aquostic II – That's a Fact! was released on 21 October that year.